 In this way, Pierre Macolini is one of the most exclusive producers of gourmet chocolate in Europe that works with this variety of cocoa considered by the most outstanding chocolatiers in the world as the best.

-The cocoa beans with which the chocolate house pierre marcolini makes its chocolate bars come from eight local and independent producers in the tropical regions located 20° North and 20° South of Ecuador, which are known as the "Cocoa Belt".
+The cocoa beans with which the chocolate house pierre marcolini produces its chocolate tablets come from eight local and independent producers in the tropical regions located at 20° North and 20° South of the Equator, which are known as the "Cocoa Belt".

 And the only variety of Creole cocoa that this Belgian chocolatier works with is the one produced in Chuao, whose denomination of origin is controlled.